formtify-tuan/reftf-NLWeb/docs/nlweb-cli.md

 The CLI helps manage environment variables required by the application, storing them in `.env`.
 These typically include:

-- API keys for various LLM providers (OpenAI, Azure OpenAI, Anthropic, etc.)
+- API keys for Azure OpenAI and Qdrant
-- Endpoints for services (Azure Vector Search, Qdrant, etc.)
+- Endpoint URLs for Qdrant
-- Other configuration options specific to each provider or endpoint
+- Other configuration options specific to these services

 ### Pre-Existing Environment Variables